 - Compensation Moneyball, Part II: The Simulation of Performance Targets

 5. Continued uncertainty around Dodd-Frank (but it’s not all or nothing).

 Seven years into Dodd-Frank—but currently only months into our new political administration—the question looms: What is the destiny of this regulation that has changed the game for executive compensation?

 As we discuss in The Destiny of Dodd-Frank’s Executive Compensation Provisions, we see a scalpel rather than a sledgehammer applied to Dodd-Frank.
 Widespread repeal is unlikely to garner adequate bipartisan support.

 - The parts of Dodd-Frank that remain unimplemented will probably never see the light of day.
 These include pay vs. performance disclosure, clawback rules, proxy access, and hedging disclosure.

 - CEO pay ratio hangs in the balance.
-At this writing, we are in the middle of a new comment period.
-The SEC clearly wants to nix the CEO pay ratio rule, but they face non-trivial constraints and judicial review of any decisions they make.
+The administration seems to want to nix the CEO pay ratio rule, but they face non-trivial constraints and judicial review of any decisions they make.
 We are assigning a 20% probability that nothing will change, a 40% probability that the go-live date will be pushed back, a 30% probability that the rules will be watered down, and a 10% probability that the SEC will undo the rule altogether.